Shiba Inu price declines, volume increases

-In the last 24 hours, Fartcoin, POL (prev.
-MATIC) and Kaspa rallied, emerging as top gainers while Aptos, Internet Computer, Movement declined, ranking as top losers in the market.
+In the last 24 hours, Virtuals Protocol, Solayer and Theta Network rallied, emerging as top gainers while OFFICIAL TRUMP, Pudgy Penguins, Bonk declined, ranking as top losers in the market.

 Cryptocurrency prices FAQs